geofftaylor/scriptable-sonos-controller/README.md

 # Usage

+1. Install the [Sonos HTTP API](https://github.com/jishi/node-sonos-http-api) server on a computer that's on the same network as your Sonos system.
+(A Raspberry Pi works well for this purpose.)
-1. Copy `SonosController.js` to a location where Scriptable's `importModule` function can find it.
+2. Copy `SonosController.js` to a location where Scriptable's `importModule` function can find it.
 (If you're using iCloud Drive, copy the file to the Scriptable folder in iCloud Drive.
 See the [importModule documentation](https://docs.scriptable.app/importmodule/) for other suitable locations.)
-2. Copy `SonosSettings.js` to a location where Scriptable's `importModule` function can find it.
+3. Copy `SonosSettings.js` to a location where Scriptable's `importModule` function can find it.
 (If you're using iCloud Drive, copy the file to the Scriptable folder in iCloud Drive.
 See the [importModule documentation](https://docs.scriptable.app/importmodule/) for other suitable locations.)
-3. Change the `sonosServerUrl` value in `SonosSettings.js` to the IP address of the computer where the Sonos HTTP API server is running.
+4. Change the `sonosServerUrl` value in `SonosSettings.js` to the IP address of the computer where the Sonos HTTP API server is running.
-4. Create a new script in Scriptable.
+5. Create a new script in Scriptable.
 At the top of the script, add these lines:

 ```
 // Import the controller class and settings.